You can download Wage Inspectorate Victoria's complaints and feedback policy as a PDF here or read the full text below.

 We take a tiered approach to handling complaints.
 This involves:

 - raising issues as they arise with the officer who the complainant is dealing with.
-This is the most direct way for us to be able to resolve issues
+This is the most direct way for us to be able to resolve issues.

-- if the complainant remains aggrieved, we will inform them of their external review options
+- If the complainant remains aggrieved, we will inform them of their external review options.

 Our process for handling complaints

-1. Acknowledge the complaint within 2 business days
+1. Acknowledge the complaint

 2. Assess the complaint

-We will assess the complaint to determine the seriousness of the issues, whether there is a need for urgent action (for example, if there were safety concerns), whether the dispute concerns another agency and whether the complaint is subject to special statutory requirements, for example, a protected disclosure under the Protected Disclosure Act 2012.
+- whether the complaint is subject to special statutory requirements, for example, a protected disclosure under the Protected Disclosure Act 2012.

-3. Determine the most appropriate way to respond to the complaint
+3. Determine the most appropriate way to respond

 We use a tiered response for complaints depending on the type of complaint received.
-This is set out below.
+This is set out below:

 Type of complaint | Officer | Timeframe | |